Create a Website Account - Manage notification subscriptions, save form progress and more.

 The earliest residents of Dublin were Native Americans.
 Archaeological evidence suggests that Native Americans lived here for tens of thousands of years.
 They are undoubtedly the first residents and the residents who lived here longest.
 Their beliefs say they were here at the dawn of time.

-1846 was a landmark year with the first large movement of United States immigrants coming to the area.
-Among others, the Murray, Fallon, Harland, and Donner families left the US intending to travel by wagon train and horse to Mexican California.
+The year 1846 was a landmark year with the first large movement of United States immigrants coming to the area.
+Among others, the Murray, Fallon, Harland, and Donner families left the U.S., intending to travel by wagon train and horse to Mexican-California.
 However, when they arrived, the United States had invaded and annexed California during the Mexican American War (1846-1848).
 Among the immigrants in 1846 were Michael Murray and Jeremiah and Eleanor Fallon.
 Later they would later settle in the Dublin area and participate in the area’s development.

 Faster development took place in Livermore and Pleasanton after the late 1860s with the arrival of the transcontinental railroad.
 Dublin continued to be a hub for local freight, mainly agricultural products and cattle going to in Hayward, Oakland, and San Francisco.

-Throughout the 1950s there was little private development in the area.
+Throughout the 1950s, there was little private development in the area.
 One important local improvement came when Highway 50 was expanded from a two-lane road to a four-lane highway in 1953.
-The US Air Force took over the old Navy base and operated Parks Air Force base until 1959.
-Tens of thousands of young men went through basic training there or passed through on their way to, or back, from Air Force service.
+The U.S. Air Force took over the old Navy base and operated Parks Air Force base until 1959.
+Tens of thousands of young men went through basic training there or passed through on their way to or from Air Force service.

-By the early 1960s two real estate developers sought to recreate their building successes in Southern California in Alameda and Contra Costa counties.
+By the early 1960s, two real estate developers sought to recreate their success in Southern California by building in Alameda and Contra Costa Counties.
 They chose the Dublin area for a huge suburban housing development.
 The Volk-McLain company’s success led other developers to purchase and build near Dublin.
 Dublin went from a few hundred residents to several thousand residents in the period from 1960 to 1965.
-More commercial and residential development took advantage of the creation of a new, more substantial crossroads with the completion of the multi-lane freeways, Interstate 580 and 680 in the late 1960s.
+More commercial and residential development took advantage of the creation of a new, more substantial crossroads with the completion of the multi-lane freeways, Interstate 580 and 680, in the late 1960s.